ygame11092017/ykit-wiki/server/README.md

 | Failure response      | {"status": "error_code", "msg":"reason"} |

-## 9. Check server and character in game
+## 9. Get server and character in game
-- This is your own API to check server and character which user is playing in game, if user is off in game, please response to fail
+- This is your own API to get server and character which user is playing (online) in game, if user is offline in game, please response to fail

 - Method: GET